LagosScala/up-nepa/README.md

 * **Babatunde Ekemode** - [babatunde-abdulquddus](https://github.com/babatunde-abdulquddus)

-See also the list of [contributors](https://github.com/LagosScala/up-nepa/contributors) who participated in this project.
+See also the complete list of [contributors](https://github.com/LagosScala/up-nepa/contributors) who participated in this project.

 ## License